ritvikmath/jekyll-now/_posts/2016-8-06-OptimalShiftScheduling.md

 We can't really decipher much by looking at it overall, so let's focus on two RAs and see how well we scheduled them.

-Lets first look at Hermione.
+Let’s first look at Hermione.
 Her shifts are highlighted in yellow and the ones where we matched her preference to her actual shift are bolded and underlined.

 <figure>
 <center>